Overview

 IP settings: By default, IP addresses are assigned by our DHCP server.
 You can also assign IP addresses yourself.
 MAC addresses cannot be modified.

-Firewall: In order to protect your network against unauthorized access or attacks from the Internet, you can activate the firewall for each NIC.
-By default, this will block all traffic, and you need to configure the rules to specify what traffic can pass through.
-Ingress, Egress and Bidirectional firewalls are supported.
-For TCP, UDP, ICMP and ICMPv6 protocols, you can specify rules for individual source or target IPs.
+Firewall: To protect your network against unauthorized access or attacks from the Internet, you can activate one of the supported firewalls for each NIC: Ingress, Egress, or Bidirectional.
+By default, the firewall activation blocks all traffic.
+However, you can configure rules to specify what traffic can pass through.
+You can specify rules for individual source or target IPs for TCP, UDP, ICMP, ICMPv6, VRRP, GRE, AH, and ESP protocols.

 Network Interface Cards